eclipse-emfcloud/emfcloud-modelserver/README.md

 If you want to be notified about any changes happening on a certain model, you can subscribe with a `SubscriptionListener` and define a format for the responses, which is `"xmi"` in this example.

+Please also see a basic running example in `org.eclipse.emfcloud.modelserver.example.client`.

 ```Java
 ModelServerClient client = new ModelServerClient("http://localhost:8081/api/v1/");